Avoid ad-hoc marketing at all costs!

 Which leads me to the reason for this article today.

-The unfortunate trap that many business owners fall into when attempting to either do their own marketing or to approach their marketing iron ad hoc basis, is that there is a lack of the synergy between the different elements of their marketing efforts.
+The unfortunate trap that many business owners fall into when attempting to either do their own marketing or to approach their marketing on an ad hoc basis, is that there is a lack of the synergy between the different elements of their marketing efforts.
 Each piece of the advertising and promotional pieces that make up a marketing plan and marketing campaigns is a piece of a bigger puzzle.
 Consider what would happen if you took one piece from five different puzzles and tried to make each of those pieces fit in a different puzzle.
 It wouldn’t be very pretty, and it certainly wouldn’t have the results you would hope for!

 So, once again I come back to explaining the reality that there is a science to marketing.
 As a marketing strategist, it is my role to help the business owner see the complete picture and understand how all of the pieces fit together.
 In the example that I have provided above, I explained to the business owner that for him to end up satisfied with the website that would serve his company’s interests for the next 3 to 5 years, it is imperative to understand and to develop a marketing strategy that encompasses both his immediate and long-term goals, and how best to apply this in order to attract the proper prospects and retain his current clients.